 Instead of looking for products that can clean your keyboard, why not focusing on keeping it clean in the first place?
 This extremely thin, clear, and softcover fits right over your MacBook Pro's keyboard and is easily removable when you need to clean it.
 It even covers up the Touch Bar on the MacBook Pro.
 It also doesn't interfere with the sensitivity, so you can rest assured no grime is getting anywhere it shouldn't.

-Apple has said that gently wiping down the exterior and the screen of your laptop with 70% Isopropyl Alcohol wipes will not do any damage to your computer.
+Apple has said that gently wiping down the exterior and the screen of your laptop with 70% pharmaceutical-grade ethyl alcohol wipes will not do any damage to your computer.
 You might need to use a couple of these sheets to thoroughly wipe down the exterior each time you clean, which is why getting 100 at once is a smart idea.

 A few cleaning tips

-Apple recommends the only type of cloth you use to clean your Mac laptops is lint-free, soft Microfiber cloths.
-They really are the must-have cleaning tool in your arsenal.
-Make sure when you use them, you only get the cloth lightly damp and do your best to keep moisture away from any ports.
+Apple recommends that the only cloth you use to clean your Mac laptops is lint-free, soft Microfiber cloth.
+They are the must-have cleaning tool in your arsenal.
+Make sure when you use them, you only get the fabric lightly damp and do your best to keep moisture away from any ports.